-You built your house with good foundation and smart looking.
-But without proper lighting it will not be perfect.
+You built your house with a good foundation and smart looking.
+But without proper lighting, it will not be perfect.
 For example, you want to use low light bulb at your garden and you don’t want to keep all active at a time.
 You want some of them will glow and others remain inactive.
 After sometime later glowing light will inactive and previous inactive light will glow.
-This process will active all night and when first sun light comes out, all system will stop until sunset.
+This process will active all night and when first sunlight comes out, all system will stop until sunset.
 To a solution of this kind of problem, your home must have a smart lighting system.
-In this post we are going to discuss about “10 Step to Install Smart Lighting System at Home”
+In this post, we are going to discuss “10 Step to Install Smart Lighting System at Home”

 Step 1 – Low Voltage Means Low Risk:

 We can use a step-down transformer to lower supply voltage from 120V AC to 12V DC.
 This voltage converting will reduce the risk during operation and you can easily handle by yourself.

 Step 2 – Select Low Voltage Outdoor Light: